gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   the use of the upper bits of the parameter type.

 Parameter Length: 16 bits (unsigned integer)
-: This value holds the length of the parameter, which will be 2 times the number of DTLS Key Management identifiers (N) plus 4.
+: This value holds the length of the parameter, which is the number of DTLS Key Management identifiers (N) plus 9.

+Tie Breaker: 32 bits (unsigned integer)
+: This is a 32-bit random number to be used to determine the client and server role for the key management method.

+Reserved: 5 bits (unsigned integer)
+: The reserved bits MUST be set to 0 by the sender and MUST be ignored by the receiver.

+R bit: 1 bit
+: The (R)estart supported bit.

+S bit: 1 bit
+: The (S)erver role supported bit.

+C bit: 1 bit
+: The (C)lient role supported bit.

-DTLS Key Management Identifier: 16 bits (unsigned integer) : Each DTLS Key Management Identifier ({{IANA-Protection-Solution-ID}}) is a 16-bit unsigned integer value indicating a DTLS Key Management Method.
+DTLS Key Management Identifier: 8 bits (unsigned integer) : Each DTLS Key Management Identifier ({{IANA-Protection-Solution-ID}}) is a 16-bit unsigned integer value indicating a DTLS Key Management Method.
   In the INIT chunk the DTLS Key Management Methods are listed in descending order